Mariah Bell: 2021–22 season

 Bell entered the 2022 U.S. Championships as a contender for both the title and the American Olympic team.
 Frequent rival Bradie Tennell withdrew in advance due to injury.
 Bell won the short program, narrowly ahead of Karen Chen, while Alysa Liu was further back in third and withdrew before the free skate due to testing positive for COVID-19.
 Bell won the free skate as well, taking her first national title.
 The following day, she was named to the Olympic team, along with Chen and Liu.
 At 25, Bell became the oldest U.S. women's champion since Beatrix Loughran in 1927, and also the oldest American women's singles skater sent to the Olympics since Loughran in 1928.

 Competing at the 2022 Winter Olympics in the women's event, Bell fell on her opening triple-triple combination attempt but nevertheless qualified for the free skate in eleventh position.
 She moved up one place in the free skate to finish tenth overall.

 Days after the Olympics concluded, Vladimir Putin ordered an invasion of Ukraine, as a result of which the International Skating Union banned all Russian and Belarusian skaters from competing at the 2022 World Championships.
 This had a major impact on the women's field, dominated by Russians for most of the preceding eight years, and Bell entered the event as a podium contender.
 She finished third in the short program with a new personal best score of 72.55, taking a bronze small medal, the first for an American at the World Championships since Ashley Wagner in 2016.
 In the free skate, Bell struggled on both of her triple Lutzes in the second half of the program, underrotating one of them.
 She dropped from third to fourth overall, behind Liu.

 Retirement

 On October 12, 2022, Bell announced on Instagram that she was retiring from competitive figure skating and said she would continue performing at ice shows.
+She participated in the Japan Open later that fall, finishing sixth among the six female competitors and winning silver with Team North America.